fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 ## What Traits Do the Best Software Developers Have?

+Most of them have almost a sixth sense for figuring out good solutions to technical problems.
+Apart from this gift, I find that they show genuine interest in their craft and constantly try out different methods of working.
+Though it is worth mentioning that very few of them show the same level of enthusiasm for everything related to development.
+As is common with many fields, some parts seem interesting and some less so, depending on the person.

+The most telling sign for me to tell when I am speaking to a great software developer is the way they express their thoughts.
+Usually I can hear to what depth they have pondered a topic, what they have considered and what they are unsure about.
+When they speak I can see fire in their eyes and when they work I they put actual love in to their work, not because someone is making them but because they want to.

 ## Are You a Senior Developer When Problems No Longer Scare You?

+No, I would argue not.
+How intimidated you are by something is certainly a sign, to some extent, of your confidence level but that is not what makes you senior.
+At least not in my view.

+The main factor that determines seniority I would argue, is how much experience you have with a given subject.
+Experience is what you gain from practicing, facing issues and overcoming them and the insights this process gives you.
+You can be shaking like a leaf the whole way through but if you are able to draw upon the experience you have to produce decent results, then the issue is not your experience but confidence.

+I know it seems strange to some but let us remember that even professional models feel unattractive at times, even though most reasonable people would say otherwise.

 ## What Was Your Best Job Experience as a Software Developer?

+That would be when I met Allen and Mark.
+At the time I was a junior developer on his second job, I knew nothing and had a crazy amount of impostor syndrome.
+That naturally became a almost bipolar state where I switched between being confident in that me with my newfound understanding of MicroServices knew something that they did not and being so crippled with fear of failure that I had trouble asking for help.

+Luckily for me, these where mature, sensible people.
+Well Mark was less so than Allen but he got the job done.
+After a few months of working together I found that my favorite part of the workday was to discuss ideas with my coworkers.
+I still felt a bit out of my comfort zone because my understanding of the craft was still not as mature as I would have liked but we had a lot of fun talks.

+I still remember how much of a difference it made to me, just having someone I could talk to about my own thoughts.
+To this day it is the greatest tip I can give to any experienced developer.
+Sometimes the most important thing you can do for someone is to help them sort out their own thoughts by listening without judging and sharing your experiences while still keeping the focus on helping their thoughts along.

 ## How to Pick a Tech Project to Advance Your Career?